 factors (e.g., heredity, trauma, and obesity) interact to cause this disorder.

-Obesity is a growing cause of osteoarthritis.
 Any event that changes the environment of the chondrocyte has the potential to cause

-osteoarthritis.
+it.
 Although usually occurring as a primary disorder, osteoarthritis can occur

 cellular, and biochemical processes.
 The interaction of these processes leads to changes